gjsjessy/unplugged-badminton/README.md

 ## Status

-Live and in active use by the group.
-Currently gathering real usability feedback from players (registering, cancelling, getting promoted off the waitlist) before the next round of polish.
+**Under proposal — ideation and testing.** The app is built and working, but hasn't replaced WhatsApp sign-ups for the group yet.
+Right now it's about getting real usability feedback from players (registering, cancelling, getting promoted off the waitlist) before pitching it as the group's default.

 **On the radar:**
 - Registering more than one person at once for a partner or friend in a